A survey of BWT variants for string collections: BWT variants for string collections

 \begin{proof} {\em 1.} Let $L_1[i] = {\tt x}$ and $L_2[i] = {\tt y}$.
 Since all separator-based \BWT\ variants use the lexicographical order of the rotations, this means that there exists a substring $U$ which is preceded by {\tt x} in one string $T_j$ and by {\tt y} in another $T_{j'}$, the first occurrence has rank $i$ in one \BWT\ and the other has rank $i$ in the other \BWT\ variant.
 This implies that the two occurrences are followed by two dollars, and either the two dollars are different, or they are the same dollar, and the subsequent substrings are different.
 Therefore, $U$ defines an interesting interval.
 Parts {\em 2.} and {\em 3.} follow from {\em 1.} \end{proof}

 Proposition~\ref{prop:int_intervals} implies that the variation of the different transforms can be explained based solely on what rule is used to break ties for shared suffixes.
-We see next how the different BWT variants determine this tie-breaking rule.
+We will see next how the different BWT variants determine this tie-breaking rule.

-\subsection{Permutations induced by separator-based BWT variants}
+\section{Permutations induced by separator-based BWT variants}

 Let us now restrict ourselves to ${\cal M}$ being a set, i.e., no string occurs more than once.
-(This is just for convenience since now the input order uniquely defines a permutation w.r.t.\ lexicographic order; the results of this section apply equally to multisets ${\cal M}$.)
-As we showed in the previous subsection, the only differences between the different separator-based BWT variants are given by the order in which shared suffixes are listed.
-It is also clear that the same order applies in each interesting interval, including the $k$-length prefix of the transform.
+(Later we will show how to deal with multisets.)
+As we showed in the previous section, the only differences between the separator-based BWT variants are given by the order in which shared suffixes are listed.
+It is also clear that the same order applies in each interesting interval, as well as to the $k$-length prefix of the transform.
 Therefore, it suffices to study the permutation $\pi$ of the $k$ dollars in this prefix.
-Since the strings are all distinct, they each have a unique lexicographic rank within the set ${\cal M}$, thus the permutation of the $k$ dollars can be given w.r.t.\ the lexicographic order.
-Let us refer to these permutations by the \dollarebwt, \mdollar, \concat, and \rlo\ by $\pi_{de}, \pi_{md}, \pi_{conc},$ and $\pi_{colex}$, respectively.

-Now, also the input order can be seen as a permutation $\rho$ of the lexicographic order\footnote{For those used to thinking about suffix arrays, $\rho$ can be seen as the inverse suffix array of the input if the strings are thought of as meta-characters.}; if the strings are input in lexicographic order, then $\rho = id$.
+Since the strings are all distinct, they each have a unique lexicographic rank within the set ${\cal M}$.
+Thus the input order can be seen as a permutation $\rho$ of the lexicographic ranks\footnote{For those used to thinking about suffix arrays, $\rho$ can be seen as the inverse suffix array of the input if the strings are thought of as meta-characters.}; if the strings are input in lexicographic order, then $\rho = id$.
 For our toy example ${\cal M} = [{\tt ATATG, TGA ,ACG ,ATCA, GGA}]$, we have $\rho = 25134$.

+Let us now define as {\em output permutation} $\pi$ the permutation of the last characters of the input strings, as found in the $k$-length prefix of the \BWT\ variant in question.
+We will denote the output permutations of the \dollarebwt, \mdollar, \concat, and \rlo\ by $\pi_{dolE}, \pi_{mdol}, \pi_{conc},$ and $\pi_{colex}$, respectively.
+(As the permutation of \optimal\ is algorithmically defined, we do not treat it here.)
+Again, we give these permutations w.r.t.\ the lexicographic ranks of the strings.
+In our running example, we have $\pi_{dolE} = 12345$, $\pi_{mdol} = 25134$, $\pi_{colex} = 34512$, and $\pi_{conc}= 45132.$